 As an additional pre-processing step, we standardized each cortical voxel’s co-activation with other brain voxels to ensure clustering would be driven by relative differences in whole brain co-activation and not the overall activation rate of each voxel.
 That is, if two voxels co-activated with similar voxels across the brain, we should consider them to be relatively similar even if one of those voxels activates more frequently (and thus has slightly stronger correlations with all voxels).
-This adjustment was particularly important as preliminary analyses indicated that regions with very high rates of activation (e.g. pre-SMA/mid-cingulate cortex) more readily clustered into multiple clusters with few voxels, reflecting base rates in activation, although differences in their functional associations were minimal.
+This adjustment was particularly important, as preliminary analyses indicated that regions with very high rates of activation (e.g. pre-SMA/mid-cingulate cortex) more readily clustered into multiple clusters with few voxels, reflecting base rates in activation, although differences in their functional associations were minimal.
 Indeed, preliminary analyses confirmed that standardizing the co-activation matrix alleviated this concern.
 At k = 70, the mean activation rate of each cluster showed no correlation with voxel size when Z-scoring was used (r=0.05), as compared to when the raw co-activation matrix was used (r = -0.65) at k = 70.
 Additionally, the range of cluster sizes was compressed, resulting in more evenly sized clusters.
 Cluster sizes ranged from 352 to 4546 voxels using the raw activation, compared to a range of 560 to 2862 voxels using standardized co-activation.

 We applied hierarchical clustering with Ward’s linkage to the normalized co-activation matrix, resulting in a whole-brain linkage matrix.
-Ward’s clustering was selected as this algorithm is recommended as compromise between accuracy (e.g., fit to data) and reproducibility for clustering fMRI data.
+Ward’s clustering was selected as this algorithm is recommended as a good compromise between accuracy (e.g., fit to data) and reproducibility for clustering fMRI data66.
 However, this clustering algorithm is seldom used for whole-brain clustering because the computational time increases cubically [Θ(N³)] as a function of samples.
-We employed the fastcluster algorithm—a package of libraries that enable efficient hierarchical clustering [Θ(N2)]—to achieve whole-brain clustering.
+We employed the fastcluster algorithm67—a package of libraries that enable efficient hierarchical clustering [Θ(N2)]—to achieve whole-brain clustering.

-Since the optimality of a given clustering depends in large part on investigators’ goals, the preferred level of analysis, and the nature and dimensionality of the available data, identifying the ‘correct’ number of clusters is arguably an intractable problem.
+Since the optimality of a given clustering depends in large part on investigators’ goals, the preferred level of analysis, and the nature and dimensionality of the available data, identifying the ‘correct’ number of clusters is arguably an intractable problem32.
 However, in order to attempt to objectively guide the choice of choice of number of clusters to further analyze, we selected viable solutions using the silhouette score– a measure of within-cluster cohesion.
 Crucially, as we were specifically interested in the fit of the clustering to lateral frontal cortex, we only calculated the silhouette score with respect to voxels within our lateral frontal cortex mask.
 The silhouette coefficient was defined as (b – a) / max(a, b), where a is the mean intra-cluster distance and b is the distance between a sample and the nearest cluster of which the sample is not a part.
-Solutions that minimized the average distance between voxels within each cluster received a greater score. extracted clusters from substantial percentage of voxels mask.
+Solutions that minimized the average distance between voxels within each cluster received a greater score.
+Once having chose two whole brain solutions, we extracted LFC clusters from with a substantial percentage of voxels within our apriori LFC mask.
 We varied the percentage of voxels within our LFC mask required to include a region across granularities with the objective maximizing coverage in LFC without including extraneous clusters with little presence in LFC.
-We arrived at 1% of voxels in a cluster within LFC at k=5 % of voxels at k=70.
+We arrived at 12% of voxels in a cluster within LFC at k=5 and 75% of voxels at k=70.